niklasnorin/red-thesis/source/14-theory-docker-bind-mount.md

 Docker provides a unified way to share data with Docker Containers.
 This includes both sharing data between multiple containers as well as sharing data between a container and the Host OS.

 ### Bind mounts
-Bind mounts are commonly used in Docker to share resources from the host OS to the Docker container [#].
+Bind mounts are commonly used in Docker to share resources from the host OS to the Docker container [@docker-bind-mount].
 Bind mounts work by mounting a replica of the _source folder_ into a _target folder_.
 Any changes done in either folder will be replicated in the other.

 ![Bind mount \label{7_4_1}](source/figures/7_4_1.png)